bradway1/lakers/README.md

 Meet the Team:

+Darren Reitan is a music teacher from Redding California, winner of the California Arts Councils Artist in Residence Grant and California Old Time Fiddlers Association Open State champion.
+He Ran in the Sun Sweet Wildflower ultra marathon in 2009 and is currently learning to speak Mandarin.
+He is a Computer Engineering Major at CSU Chico slated to graduate in the spring of 2015.

-Alejandro Velazquez - I am double majoring in Computer and Electrical Engineering.
-I transferred to Chico State in the Fall of 2013 with associate degrees in Mathematics and Computer Science.
-I am excited to work in a team environment to pursue the same end goal and develop a piece of Software from the ground up.
+Alejandro Velazquez is double majoring in Computer and Electrical Engineering.
+He transferred to Chico State in the Fall of 2013 with associate degrees in Mathematics and Computer Science.
+He is excited to work in a team environment to pursue the same end goal and develop a piece of Software from the ground up.